About ACED Manchester

 The University of Manchester is a part of the International Alliance for Cancer Early Detection (ACED).
-Launched in 2019, ACED is a £55 million partnership between Cancer Research UK, the Canary Center at Stanford University, the University of Cambridge, the Knight Cancer Institute at OHSU, University College London (UCL), and the University of Manchester.
+Launched in 2019 and successfully renewed in 2025, ACED is a partnership between Cancer Research UK, The University of Manchester, University College London (UCL), the Knight Cancer Institute at OHSU, the University of Cambridge, Dana Farber Cancer Institute, and the German Cancer Research Center.

 The Alliance marks an unprecedented investment in early detection research over 5 years to deliver transformative research and better patient outcomes.
 The ACED Strategy Overview outlines ACED’s key aims, scientific strategy and primary contacts.